datawire/datawire-connect/examples/market/README.md

 Once again, requests should be interleaved between the two instances, and all should succeed.

-## Source Code of Interest
+## Writing your own microservice

-There's a lot of code in this example, but most of it is just regular web application code.
-Only some of it is relevant to how the market app was able to resiliently call a new microservice, so we're making special note of those snippets below.
+You can use this demo as a way to write your own microservice(s).
+In this example:

-#### The Service Contract
+1. We wrote a standard web application using Python and Flask ([add-ratings/market.py](https://github.com/datawire/datawire-connect/blob/master/examples/market/add-ratings/market.py)) to simulate an existing monolith.
+If you have an existing monolith, you don't need to write another one :-).

-Datawire Connect specifies service contracts in the Quark language.
+2. We then defined the service contract in the Quark language for the ratings microservice.
 The ratings microservice's contract is within [ratings.q](https://github.com/datawire/datawire-connect/blob/master/examples/market/ratings/ratings.q), and it describes both the API signatures for the service as well as how clients should behave when calling them.

 The API signatures are as follows: